 System > Advanced > Firewall & NAT select Allow APIPA traffic and save

-1. Configure WAN interface via Interfaces > WAN: Uncheck “Block RFC1918 Private Networks”
+1. Configure WAN interface via Interfaces > WAN: Uncheck “Block private networks and loopback addresses”

 2. Select Interfaces | WAN > Uncheck “Block bogon networks” if selected; Click Save and then Apply